danrot/master-thesis/03_implementation.md

 known implementation today is JUnit for Java. [see @fowler2006]

 The PHPCR API tests are implemented in PHPUnit.
-This repository contains, among others, two very important directores.
+This repository contains, among others, two very important directories.
 The first one is the `fixtures` directory offering the sample data for the tests.
 This data is organized in XML files, which can easily be used to create a certain database setup for a given test.
 The second directory called `tests` consists of the actual PHPUnit test